ios-xr/iosxr-ansible/README.md

 ```
   > NOTE:
   > "nsenter" is part of the util-linux package which allows program to
-  > be running in other process namespace.
+  > enter other process namespace.
 In the example, notice that
-  > the "ifconfig" returns different interfaces that is because the second
+  > the "ifconfig" in the second command returns interfaces within the XR
-  > one is run in Global-VRF namespace.
-When SSH to IOS-XR port 57722,
-  > in IOS-XR 6.0.x, you will enter XR namespace.
-The nsenter command will
+  > namespace which is different from interfaces from the third command.
-  > take you into Global-VRF namespace ('init' process namespace).
-But in
+  > The "nsenter" command takes you into Global-VRF (operns) namespace or
-  > release 6.1.1, you will enter Global-VRF namespace when connect to IOS-XR.
+  > 'init' process namespace)

 ## Local mode setup and test